dopeytree/octofree/README.md

 - DEFAULT=`false` to send only 1x notification per *saving sessions*
 - set to `true` to send > than 1x notification per current session
 - `true` currently only works during an *active* saving session
+- `true` sends time date, then 1min sends 5min delta, then end state
+- `true` allows testing of discord on mobile etc

 ```sh
 TEST_MODE=false